 NOTE: You may need to detach tether cord from your clothes to check lights.
 In such a case, attach cord as soon as you get back at the controls of the snowmobile.

-Check the engine cut-off switch (by pulling tether cord cap) and emergency engine stop switch operation.
+- Check the engine cut-off switch (by pulling tether cord cap) and emergency engine stop switch operation. - 3.
+Release parking brake. - 4.
+Refer to the WARM UP section and follow instructions.

 Pre-Ride Check List